This industry-accredited course is designed for those who want to be at the heart of managing the construction procurement process.

-Our accredited course is designed for those who want to be the centre of the management of construction procurement process.
-Quantity surveyors manage the commercial aspects of building and civil engineering projects, from the initial calculations to the final figures.
-Their aim is to minimise costs and enhance value for money, delivering projects to the required quality and on time.
-You'll need strong financial skills, and the ability to negotiate and develop relationships with suppliers.
+Quantity surveyors are needed to manage the commercial aspects of construction and civil engineering projects, from the initial calculations to the final figures.
+Their role is to minimise costs and enhance value for money, delivering projects on time and to the required quality.

 Fundamentals of Construction (40 credits)